TheThinkingHome/Automations/blueprints/template/recently_active.md

 For the record, this is documented behavior of Home Assistant's template binary_sensor with `delay_off`, not a quirk of this blueprint.
 The relevant threads are core issue [#64423](https://github.com/home-assistant/core/issues/64423), core issue [#66376](https://github.com/home-assistant/core/issues/66376), core issue [#67397](https://github.com/home-assistant/core/issues/67397), and community thread [#411956](https://community.home-assistant.io/t/sensor-with-delay-off-has-state-unknown-at-startup-when-off/411956).

 Building on `delay_off` is a deliberate choice.
 It is lightweight, accurate to the second, and the state that automations care about is the on-to-off transition when the linger expires, not the initial reading.
 That transition only ever happens after the sensor has been on at least once, which means the unknown window at startup does not affect anything you are actually triggering on.
-Precision and simplicity in the steady state are worth the cosmetic cost on the very first reading.
+Precision and simplicity in the steady state are worth the brief unknown reading on the very first creation.

-## Where this fits
+## Where This Fits

 There are three reasonable ways to ask "is this still recently true?" in Home Assistant, and each has a sweet spot.